Salvatore Giuliano: Bellolampo and final actions

 Although Giuliano was under considerable duress by the beginning of 1949, he still had strengths to draw from.
 While his core band was diminished, men from the vicinity would still join him for the high wages he offered until the last months of 1949.
 His kidnapping and extortion rackets still produced sufficient income.
-For the first eight months of the year, he dominated the forces of law in his bailiwick—staging numerous ambushes and occasionally attacking their headquarters.
+For the first eight months of the year, he dominated the forces of law in his bailiwick, staging numerous ambushes and occasionally attacking their headquarters.

-The publicity from Giuliano's continued mastery over the forces of law and order caused great consternation to Italy's Christian Democratic government, and in August Minister of the Interior Scelba dispatched Colonel Ugo Luca, commander of Carabinieri in Lazio, to "observe" enforcement activity in Sicily, then overseen by Ciro Verdiani.
-Aged 58 and known as the "Italian Lawrence" Luca had a stellar military record, especially distinguished in intelligence work, and had been recommended to Scelba as a possible replacement for Verdiani.
+The publicity from Giuliano's continued mastery over the forces of law and order caused great consternation to Italy's Christian Democratic government, and in August, Minister of the Interior Scelba dispatched Colonel Ugo Luca, commander of Carabinieri in Lazio, to "observe" enforcement activity in Sicily, then overseen by Ciro Verdiani.
+Aged 58 and known as the "Italian Lawrence", Luca had a stellar military record, especially distinguished in intelligence work, and had been recommended to Scelba as a possible replacement for Verdiani.
 When Giuliano learned that Verdiani and Luca planned to visit the Bellolampo Carabinieri outpost between Palermo and Montelepre on 19 August, he prepared an ambush.
 After the two officials made a quick inspection, Giuliano and his men detonated a large explosion on the road under their convoy on its return to Palermo.
-Eight men were killed and over ten wounded.
+Eight men were killed, and over ten were wounded.
 Had Luca and Verdiani returned in the vehicle they had ridden to Bellolampo, they would have been seriously wounded or killed.
-As a direct result, Verdiani was sent to Italy's Alpine region and Luca was dispatched to Sicily, along with 500 additional Carabinieri, to head up the campaign against Giuliano.
+As a direct result, Verdiani was sent to Italy's Alpine region, and Luca was dispatched to Sicily, along with 500 additional Carabinieri, to head up the campaign against Giuliano.